apache/mxnet/docs/faq/distributed_training.md

 ### Distribution of Keys
 Each server doesn't necessarily store all the keys or parameter arrays.
 Parameters are distributed across different servers.
 The decision of which server stores a particular key is made at random.
 This distribution of keys across different servers is handled transparently by the KVStore.
 It ensures that when a key is pulled, that request is sent to the server which has the corresponding value.
 If the value of some key is very large, it may be sharded across different servers.
+This means that different servers hold different parts of the value.
-Again, this is handled transparently so that the worker does not have to do anything differently.
+Again, this is handled transparently so that the worker does not have to do anything different.
 The threshold for this sharding can be controlled with the environment variable `MXNET_KVSTORE_BIGARRAY_BOUND`.
 See [environment variables](#environment-variables) for more details.

-### Data Iterators
+### Split training data
-When running distributed training in data parallel mode, we want the data iterators on each machine to be working on different parts of the dataset.
+When running distributed training in data parallel mode, we want each machine to be working on different parts of the dataset.

 For data parallel training on a single worker, we can use `mxnet.gluon.utils.split_and_load` to split a batch of samples provided by the data iterator, and then load each part of the batch on the device which will process it.

-In the case of distributed training, one way to ensure that different workers process different samples is to divide the dataset into `n` parts at the beginning, one for each worker.
+In the case of distributed training though, we would need to divide the dataset into `n` parts at the beginning, so that each worker gets a different part.
+Each worker can then use `split_and_load` to again divide that part of the dataset across different devices on a single machine.
-Within the part of the dataset each worker has, we can continue to split as before for each device on that worker.

 Typically, this split of data for each worker happens through the data iterator, on passing the number of parts and the index of parts to iterate over.